Link

 unset PYTHONPATH

-Installing miniconda in your project (The easy way)
+Installing miniforge in your project

 by running conda init? [yes|no]